 How will my Beinecke fellowship funding work with my Graduate School funding?

 For students awarded any length of pre-prospectus fellowship (one, two, or three months), the Beinecke Pre-prospectus/Research fellowship will supplement your Graduate School stipend for the period of the fellowship.

-Pre-prospectus applicants may request fellowships of six weeks to three months between June 1 and August 31, 2015.
+Pre-prospectus applicants may request fellowships of one to three months between June 1 and July 31, 2017.
 Applicants spending at least four weeks in Beinecke may apply for funding to support another four weeks working in relevant research libraries elsewhere.
 The fellowship stipend is $1,000 per month.
 A modest stipend to cover travel expenses for research at other institutions is also available as part of the Pre-Prospectus Fellowship program.

 a proposal (1,200 words maximum) outlining the work to be accomplished in the Beinecke collections and the manner in which those collections may support the student's prospectus research

 a detailed list of specific research materials to be consulted at Beinecke during your fellowship